TyRawls/portfolio-optimization/docs/about.rst

-..
-Portfolio Optimization documentation master file, created by sphinx-quickstart on Thu Mar 21 15:30:48 2024.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 About
 =====
 Optimizing a stock portfolio is crucial for several reasons.
 Firstly, it aims to maximize returns while minimizing risk, aligning with an investor's financial